rmushfiqur2/deepfake_op_rel/README.md

 ## Detection Network

-We suggest employing a Siamese network in the detection network which is tailored to identify subtle distinctions between the features before and after the extra deepfake operation.
-We also use an identity-aware feature extractor instead of generalized feature extractor to better utilize the identity information.
+We suggest employing a Siamese network in the detection network, which is tailored to identify subtle distinctions between the features before and after the extra deepfake operation.
+We also use an identity-aware feature extractor instead of a generalized feature extractor to better utilize the identity information.

 ![Alt text](imgs/test-diagram.png)